As lockdown changes, my reflections on it found it to be a mixed bag.

-I had no desire to learn Spanish or how to play a trumpet and motivation to exercise daily with Joe Wicks fizzled out after a month.
-And I only made one banana loaf and a batch of biscuits.
-On the industrious side I sorted my yard out and up cycled some furniture.
-On the lazy side I stayed in bed all day reading once till 6.30pm, had a 3 hour baths, and though I was home 24/7 I could still not keep on top of the laundry.
-I walked along the beach tops most days, did Pilates by Zoom twice a week and Headspace everyday for 3 months.
-And managed, for the first time in my adult life, to get my stress levels down to about a 1.
+In this huge swathe of time without commitments I had no desire to learn Spanish or how to play a trumpet and motivation to exercise daily with Joe Wicks fizzled out after a month.
+I made one banana loaf and a batch of biscuits.
+But I revamped my yard and up cycled some furniture.
+I also felt super lazy and stayed in bed all day reading once till 6.30pm, had some 3 hour steaming baths, and I still didn’t keep on top of the laundry.
+I walked along the beach tops most days, did Pilates by Zoom twice a week and meditated every day for 3 months.
+And managed, for the first time in my adult life, to get my stress levels down to a 1.

-In the early days I had times where I felt teary for no reason at all and odd days when I felt completely flat.
-But in the most part my experience has been a positive one.
+I had times where I felt teary for no reason and odd days when I felt flat and lethargic.
+But in the most part my experience was a positive one.
 The biggest plus was spending lots of time with Maya, the most time we’ve spent together since pre-school.
-We watched TV, lots of it, favourites were Big Little Lies for entertainment, When They See Us for impact and I May Destroy You for it’s multi-faceted brilliance.
-We played lots of the card game sh*thead – why would someone call it this?
-When Maya was younger we called it threes-a-piece, much more civilised 😂.
+We watched TV, lots of it, favourites were Big Little Lies, When They See Us and I May Destroy You.
+And played lots of the card game Shithead (when Maya was young, we called it threes-a-piece, much more civilised 🥴).

 Our gorgeous Jasper being the sociable feline he is loved that he had people to sit on 24/7, we think he loved it anyway, you can never tell with cats.